xgc1986/AdventOfCode/doc/README.tpl.md

 Execution program is **Ts-Node**

-Results marked as INF means that solved by hand
+Results marked as INF means that solved with pen and paper

 %%LEGEND_TABLE%%